AFEM Initiatives and Working Groups

 Stealing Our Own Success

-AFEM disrupted the activity of selected pirate sites in 2015 as a precursor to a full campaign in 2016.
+AFEM seeks to disrupt the active pirate sites.
 Early estimates suggest that the illegal DJ download market is far greater than the combined turnover of legitimate sites, costing the electronic music genre multiple millions in revenue.

 AFEM connect those members who wish to engage in helping shape and drive our initiatives through a number of focused working groups.

-Split into 3 broad categories: Commercial, Culture & Creativity, Membership there are currently 10 active working groups overall, chaired by our members and board and supported by AFEM operational staff.
+Split into 2 broad categories: Commercial and Culture & Creativity there are currently 9 active working groups overall, chaired by our members and board and supported by AFEM operational staff.

 Group interaction occurs via physical meetings at major conferences like IMS & ADE, quarterly video conference calls and email groups.